Plantago lanceolata: Uses

+Plantago lanceolata is used frequently in herbal teas and other herbal remedies.
+A tea from the leaves is used as a cough medicine.
+In traditional Austrian medicine, the leaves have been used internally (as syrup or tea) or externally (fresh leaves) for treatment of disorders of the respiratory tract, skin, insect bites, and infections.
+The leaves can be eaten when very young.
+The flower buds have a mushroom-like flavour and can be used to make stock.

-In popular culture
+In culture

-Children use the plant in a game where the flower's head is "shot" off the end of stalk; it has alternately been called "1 o'clock gun", "rifle", among others names.
-To play the game, one would pluck a stalk and wrap a loop of the distal end of the stem around the section of stem closest to the flower's head.
-The loop is tightened so it stops up behind the flower's head and the stem is pulled backward until the flower head pops off.
-The stalk is slightly elastic so when the flower head separates, it (the head) flies off in the direction the stalk is pointed like a gun, hence the gun-related names given to it.
+Children use the plant in a game where the flower's head is shot off the end of stalk; it has been called "rifle", "1 o'clock gun" (after the gun that fires every day from Edinburgh Castle), and other names.
+To play the game, one would pluck a stalk and wrap a loop of the distal end of the stem around the section of stem closest to the flowerhead.
+The loop is tightened so it stops up behind the flowerhead and the stem is pulled backward until the flowerhead pops off.
+The stalk is slightly elastic so when the flowerhead separates it flies off in the direction in which the stalk is pointed like a gun, hence the gun-related names given to it.

-In Edinburgh, Scotland this game is called ‘The 1 o’clock gun’ after the gun that fires everyday from Edinburgh Castle.
-Writer Sean Michael Wilson notes that: "When I was a kid in Edinburgh we used it for a cute wee game called ‘The 1 o’clock gun’ - we twisted the stalk around into a kind of noose, quickly pulled it (with the left hand pulling back sharply and the right hand moving forward) and then the head of the stalk would go shooting off.
-Piitttt!!
-We used to see how far we could get it to go - great fun."
-In the West Country of England the same game is called 'cannonballs'.
-Another game played with the plant in Britain and Ireland is a variation of conkers; a child tries to knock off the flowerhead of their friendly rival's stalk using their own stalk with a fast downward thrust.
+In the West Country of England, the same game is called 'cannonballs'.
+Another game played with the plant in Britain and Ireland is a variation of conkers: a child tries to knock off the flowerhead of their friendly rival's stalk using their own stalk with a fast downward thrust.
 This pastime is known vernacularly as 'dongers' in Kent and 'Carl doddies' (along with the plant itself) in Scotland.